Will County to pay $2.75 million in settlement over 2022 officer-involved fatal shooting

 Gregory Walker, 65, of Crest Hill, surrendering after taking hostages at Fifth Third Bank on May 10, 2022, in Romeoville.
 Walker died after he was shot by Will County Sheriff's Lt.
 John Allen.

-He then gets up and walks toward the glass door entrance before he was shot in the chest, according to the video.
-He fell on the ground and writhed in pain as the glass door next to him shattered into pieces from the bullet, as seen on the video.
+He then gets up and walks toward the glass door entrance before he is shot in the chest, according to the video.
+He fell to the ground and as the glass door next to him shattered into pieces from the bullet, as seen on video.

 Following the incident, Will County Sheriff’s Deputy Chief Dan Jungles said the president of the union representing Allen reported the shooting occurred “as a result of a weapons malfunction.”